Cheapest car insurance in Michigan for a bad driving record

 Cheapest car insurance in Michigan with multiple tickets

-Progressive is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,548 or $212.
+Progressive is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,548 a year or $212 a month.

 While one traffic ticket can affect car insurance rates, multiple tickets can significantly increase those rates.
 Failure to obey speed limits and traffic laws leads insurers to believe they will eventually have to pay claims due to risky driving.